Blood samples are tested for anemia or signs of inflammation or to rule out other conditions

 - Invite a family member or friend to join you

-- Complete and print out this discussion guide tool
+- Complete and print out your results from Expert Advice

 - Take your completed discussion guide with you to share with your doctor

 Did you know?

 vary based on the area